PlaydateSquad/pdShared/README.md

 ### Cross-Game Data

-There's also a `pdShared` global that has tools for checking for cross-game ownership and sharing data between games:
+There's a `pdShared` global that has tools for checking for cross-game ownership and sharing data between games:

 ```lua
 -- Creates a shared data file at /Shared/.meta/com.example.mygame.json